WordPress/gutenberg/docs/how-to-guides/block-tutorial/applying-styles-with-stylesheets.md

 This guide showed a couple of different ways to apply styles to your block, by either inline or in its own style sheet.
 Both of these methods use the `useBlockProps` hook, see the [block wrapper reference documentation](/docs/reference-guides/block-api/block-edit-save.md#block-wrapper-props) for additional details.

-See the complete [example-02-stylesheets](https://github.com/WordPress/gutenberg-examples/tree/trunk/blocks-non-jsx/02-stylesheets) code in the [gutenberg-examples repository](https://github.com/WordPress/gutenberg-examples).
+See the complete [stylesheets-79a4c3](https://github.com/WordPress/block-development-examples/tree/trunk/plugins/stylesheets-79a4c3) code in the [block-development-examples](https://github.com/WordPress/block-development-examples)